XanderStrike/manual-upload/README.md

 * PGID and PUID can be found by running `id` in a terminal
 * TZ is your timezone
 * DISCORD_URL is an optional parameter to enable discord notifications of new uploads
+* USERNAME and PASSWORD are optional authentication params
 * Configure the port by setting `8080:8080` to `<your port>:8080`

 Run with: